 Want to create your own Tillandsia DIY Art Piece?
 Keep reading!

-What appealed to me about this basket beside its modern shape was the fact it can be used on a table or hanging on a wall.
+What appealed to me about this basket besides its modern shape was the fact it can be used on a table or hanging on a wall.
 It was a steal ($3.75) at Tuesday Morning.
 I was thinking of painting it but because the Tillandsias are in shades of green/grey, but decided to leave it black.
 If you have a wicker tray or any shallow basket, it would work fine for this project.
 You could display it on a table or on a wall.

 I wrapped a piece of florist wire around each Tillandsia to hold it in place in the basket.
 Make sure it’s done gently but securely.
 You want to make sure the Air Plant stays in place but you don’t want to cinch it.
 Remember, even though the plant is not in the soil it is still very much alive.